 Flossing is not my favorite way to spend my time.
 That said, it’s a necessary “evil.”
 Full disclosure: I don’t floss every night.
 I wish I did, but I don’t.
 Do you?

 In addition to flossing, I use a Waterpik.
 It’s the bomb yall!
 And I’m not talking about one of the old-school waterpiks, no!
 They are the worst.

-I’m talking about the new and improved Waterpik.
+I’m talking about the new and improved Cordless Waterpik.

 I’ve got my supplements & medications organized in a little daily pill organizer.
 It’s nice to set my pills up once a week instead of dealing with them every night.

-I started to take Magnesium when I found out it helps with Migraines, and guess what?!
-No. More.
-Migraines!
+Magnesium is essential!
+I started to take Magnesium when I found out it helps with Migraines, and it does.
 It also helps with sleep and keeps everything moving nicely if you know what I mean.